Benefit Choice Period: May 1 – June 1, 2026

 Benefit Choice Fair

-The University will be hosting a Benefit Choice Fair on Monday, May 12 from 9 a.m. to 4 p.m. in the Prairie Room of the Bone Student Center (second floor).
+The University will be hosting a Benefit Choice Fair on Tuesday, May 5 from 9 a.m. to 4 p.m. in the Prairie Room of the Bone Student Center (second floor).
 Vendors from all insurance plans and retirement savings plans (TIAA/Fidelity/Voya/SURS/CMS) as well as representatives from Human Resources, Payroll, and Health Promotion and Wellness will be available to answer questions.

 Where Should I Search for Providers?